BenAgro314/JackalTourGuide/README.md

 - `myhal_sim.world`, a copy of the world file used during this run.
 - videos/, a directory that holds the videos produced during the run.

-Note that if the run is cut short with SIGTERM, or by running either of the files `scripts/shutdown.sh` or `scripts/clear.sh`, all data files will be deleted.
+Note that if the run is cut short with SIGTERM (including stopping a docker container), or by running either of the files `scripts/shutdown.sh` or `scripts/clear.sh`, all data files will be deleted.
 To stop a run while saving the data files, run `./scripts/save_shutdown.sh`.

 ## The Navigation Stack